 - A blog post showcasing your favorite locations to do an engagement session

 Social media, on the other hand, is a never-ending feed of new posts and updates.
 Your post could quickly get lost in the maze of content, making it relatively difficult for potential clients to search for them in the future.

-4. Focus on SEO
+4. Focus On SEO

 The more you blog, the more opportunities you give Google to show your website to future brides and grooms.
 And the more it helps your wedding photography business!

 5. Create Evergreen Content